nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 			- Legal hold - No expiry date
 		- *Modes*
 			- Governance mode - user cant overwrite or delete object version or alter lock settings unless special permission
-			- Compliance mode - protected object version cant be overwritten or deleted by any user, including root user, 				   when object locked in compliance mode, retention mode can't be changed and retention period can't be shortened
+			- Compliance mode - protected object version can not be overwritten or deleted by any user, including root user, when object locked in compliance mode, retention mode can't be changed and retention period can't be shortened
 - **Use cases**
 	- Static files
 	- Key value store for big files